IntegerMan/JAIMES/README.md

 - [ ] Add a second character to the beach game
 - [ ] Add a second adventure
 - [ ] Separate characters from adventures
+- [ ] Move greeting out of the adventure and into the game settings.
+Make it an array.

 ### User Interface